lapps/lapps.github.io/technical/jetstream.md

 **NOTE:** The first (non-comment) line of the *openrc.sh* file sets the `OS_AUTH_URL` variable to an incorrect URL.
 You will be provided with the correct URL in a separate email.
 Please do not make this URL public (i.e. save it anywhere other than your openrc.sh file).

+** ALSO NOTE:** PEM file cannot be shared around users except for the simple ssh operation.
+If one wants to do more than that, for example launching a new instance through openstack command line, s/he needs to have property username-pem combination.

 ## Instance Management

 The remainder of this document assumes you will be using the [jetstream](http://downloads.lappsgrid.org/scripts/jetstream) script to manage Jetstream instances.